RaDonda Vaught homicide case: Revocation of nursing license

-In September 2019, the Tennessee Department of Health's Board of Nursing charged Vaught with three infractions: unprofessional conduct, abandoning or neglecting a patient who required care, and failing to maintain an accurate patient record.
-The move reversed a prior decision in October 2018 to take no disciplinary action against Vaught.
+After the initial incident the TN BON reviewed Vaught's case and deemed it an accident requiring no further action.
+However, In September 2019, the Tennessee Department of Health's Board of Nursing reversed their decision, charging Vaught with three infractions: unprofessional conduct, abandoning or neglecting a patient who required care, and failing to maintain an accurate patient record.

 In July 2021, the nursing board revoked Vaught's license and fined her $3,000.
 During her testimony, she took responsibility for the error, but also described procedural issues at the hospital.
 "Overriding was something we did as a part of our practice every day.
-You couldn’t get a bag of fluids for a patient without using an override function."
+You couldn't get a bag of fluids for a patient without using an override function."